-There is no doubt that regulation is a basis for setting standards which builds both understanding and societal trust and to do this regulation must:
+There is no doubt that regulation is a basis for setting standards which builds both understanding and societal trust.
+To do this regulation must:

-- Set protection goals – they should not be overlooked nor should they be overly conservative.
+- Set protection goals – they should not be set without due care and attention nor should they be overly conservative.
 Protection goals that are clear and rational form the basis for assessing the proposed use and assist in reaching a balanced decision.

-- Have procedures that are implementable – they should neither be inadequate or overly complex.
-But rather procedures should be built around a common framework that creates trust and opportunities for work share or for building capacity.
+- Have procedures that are implementable – they should be neither inadequate nor overly complex, but rather procedures should be built around a common framework that creates trust and opportunities for work share or for building capacity.

-- Enable market access - uncontrolled market entry is not acceptable but so too are unnecessary restrictions.
-The benefits of the technology can be realised whilst ensuring that the protection goals are met.
+- Enable market access – uncontrolled market entry is not acceptable but nor are unnecessary restrictions.
+The benefits of the technology can be realized whilst ensuring that the protection goals are met.

-- Be enforceable - ensure compliance with the acceptable approval and enforceable through shared responsibility.
+- Be enforceable – ensure compliance with the acceptable approval and enforceability through shared responsibility.